msyk/FMDataAPI/README.md

 ## Acknoledgement

-Thanks to Atsushi Matsuo.
+- Thanks to Atsushi Matsuo.
 Your script is quite helpful to implement the "localserver" feature. https://gist.github.com/matsuo/ef5cb7c98bb494d507731886883bcbc1
+- Thanks to Frank Gonzalez.
+Your bug report is brilliant and I could fix it quickly.

 ## History

 - April 2017: Start to create these classes and codes.
 - 2017-05-05: Described README.md
 - 2017-05-26: [Ver.2] Support the "localserver" as host name.
+- 2017-05-31: [Ver.3] The query() method of FileMakerLayout class is fixed.
+'Offset' and 'range' parameters could not set as an integer value.